-Our Director of Learning and Development, Peter, talks about creativity in our community during this crazy time.
+Our Director of Learning and Development, Peter, talks about creativity and creating together in our community during this crazy time.

 There is a beautiful, under-appreciated moment in theatre that happens between a performer and their audience.
 A split second after belting out a high note, performing a complex dance move or delivering a line, there is a slight hiatus; a moment, suspended in time, where the audience absorbs the action on stage.
 It might be less than a second,but it usually feels longer for the performer, as they await the feedback the audience gives so truthfully: a collective intake of breath, an outburst of laughter (hopefully expected!) or even - wait for it - spontaneous applause.

 Performance ensembles and their audiences communicate in this special way, weaving together these varied moments to create unique live events.
 The best performances are those that truly transport an audience, shifting their focus from their daily lives to something universal.

 This Summer at City Academy our choirs, theatre and dance companies have all had their performances cancelled or postponed due to the ongoing restrictions on live performances in the UK.
 Despite this, these groups of like-minded performers have remained close and continued creating together.

 Throughout the lockdown our performance companies have been meeting virtually each week to learn, rehearse and socialise.
 The Contemporary Company members have shared personal stories and developed new work to express these through dance.
 The Songbirds Choir has pulled together to share professional skills and resources in support of one another and their communities.
 Various groups including Encore and Singers raised money for worthy charities by releasing recordings across social media.
 Our Musical Theatre Companies have rehearsed and quizzed their way through lockdown celebrating 10 years of friendship as a collective.